Moral Instruction: Background and promotion

-Falz recorded Moral Instruction in 2018 and characterized it as "a movement, re-education and re-orientation".
-Thematically, the album addresses societal issues such as corrupt politicians, corruption, police brutality, prostitution, social injustice and internet fraud.
+Falz recorded Moral Instruction in 2018 and characterized it as "a movement, re-education, and re-orientation".
+Thematically, the album addresses societal issues such as corrupt politicians, corruption, police brutality, prostitution, social injustice, and internet fraud.
 Moral Instruction is seen as a continuation of the single "This Is Nigeria", a political rap song that quickly gained popularity due to its direct remarks.
 The cover art for Moral Instruction was created by Nigerian artist Lemi Ghariokwu, a long-time Fela collaborator.
 Falz held an album listening party at the Landmark Towers in Victoria Island, Lagos.
 Guests who attended the event were dressed in school uniforms and gifted stationery materials.

-The album's lead single, "Talk", was released on January 12, 2019.
-It sheds light on greedy politicians, ineffective presidency, and Nigeria's penchant for consumption.
-Falz opens the record talking about the Muslim Rights Concern's failure to appear in court several months after serving him a 7-day ultimatum to withdraw the video for "This Is Nigeria".
-He also spoke about the misappropriation of public funds by political leaders, and shed light on pastors who purchase private jet while their congregation live in extreme poverty.
-The music video for "Talk" was released on January 10, 2019.
+The album's lead single, "Talk", was released on January 12, 2019; it sheds light on greedy politicians and ineffective presidency.
+On the record, Falz talks about the Muslim Rights Concern's failure to appear in court several months after serving him a 7-day ultimatum to withdraw the video for "This Is Nigeria".
+He also spoke about the misappropriation of public funds by political leaders, and exposed pastors who buy private jets in spite of the extreme poverty their congregations endure on a daily basis.
+The accompanying music video for "Talk" was released on January 10, 2019.
 At the beginning of the video, a young boy is shown playing a video game with Falz as his main character.
 The game allows the boy to use the character he selected to either "Save Nigeria", "Relocate to Yankee", or "Join Gang".
 When the boy selects the first option, Falz is thrust into the real world, where he aspires to be a judge and politician.

 On January 20, 2019, Falz released "The Curriculum", an eight-minute short film that highlights all the songs on the album.
-The film stars Falz, Yung Willis, Kunle Oshodi-Glover Jr, and Bolly Lomo; it also features cameo appearances from Olumide Oworu, Nancy Isime, Nkem Marchie, and Jemima Osunde.
-The introductory scenes show students treating each other badly, alluding to the fact that Nigerians don't care enough about one another.
-Subsequent scenes show armed students meeting at night and performing some sort of ritual.
-Another scene depicts a morning assembly in which students are assembled to elect members of their student body and there are only two candidates; this particular scene is an attempt to portray the Nigerian political scene in which the ruling parties present candidates and the others are considered non-existent.
+The film stars Falz, Yung Willis, Kunle Oshodi-Glover Jr, and Bolly Lomo; it also features cameo appearances from Olumide Oworu, Nkem Marchie, Nancy Isime, and Jemima Osunde.
+The opening scene, which depicts students mistreating one another, hints at Nigerians' lack of concern for their compatriots.
+Scenes that follow depict armed students gathering at night and carrying out a ritual.
 On April 9, 2019, Falz released the Iyobosa Rehoboth-directed visuals for "Hypocrite".
-In it, he portrays an election official whose polling unit is attacked by political thugs prior to announcing the start of voting.
+In it, he plays an election official whose polling unit is ambushed by political thugs before voting is declared to begin.